 Who doesn’t love a good zombie flick?
 However, zombies aren’t reserved for just movies.
-There are several awesome TV series featuring or even starring zombies.
+There are quite a few awesome TV series featuring or even starring zombies.

-Among these zombie TV series, there are both comedies and more dramatic, borderline horror-like zombie series.
+Among these zombie TV series, there are both comedies and more dramatic, borderline horror series.
 But all of the shows in one way or another have zombies in them.

-But, it turns out that iZombie’s version of zombies take up the personality traits of the person whose brain they eat.
-As well as get some of their memories via visions.
+But, it turns out that in iZombie zombies “inherit” the personality traits of the person whose brain they eat a well as get some of their memories via visions.
 So soon enough we see Liv team up with a Seattle PD detective Clive Babineaux and her boss Ravi Chakrabarti to solve murders while navigating different personalities and other people’s memories.

-And did I mention that the show also has that serialized procedural aspect to it, because each episode we see Team Liv solve murders?
+And did I mention that the show also has that serialized procedural aspect to it, because in each episode we see Team Liv solve murders?
 Yes, iZombie has everything.
-No wonder that the show has survived for five whole seasons.
+No wonder the show lasted for five whole seasons.

 Where to watch iZombie:

-For another less scary option of a zombie TV series, there is Santa Clarita Diet.
+For another less scary option of a zombie TV series there is Santa Clarita Diet.

-This zombie show is unique in the fact that at its core it is a family comedy.
-Yet, the zombie twist puts it at odds with that comedy core giving it also a horror twist.
+This zombie show is unique in the fact that at its core it is a family comedy yet, the zombie twist puts it at odds with that comedy core giving it also a horror twist.

 Where to watch Santa Clarita Diet: